F.N (song)

 "F.N" ("Fuck Nigga") is a song by American rapper Lil Tjay, from his second EP of the same name and his debut studio album True 2 Myself (2019).
 The song was written by Lil Tjay, Artem Romanov, and its producer Vznare.
-It peaked at number 56 on the Billboard Hot 100, being Lil Tjay's highest charting song as a solo artist until 2021.
+It peaked at number 56 on the Billboard Hot 100, being Lil Tjay's highest charting song as a solo artist until 2021, when he got his top 3 hit with Atlanta R&B 6LACK, “Calling My Phone”.

 Composition

 The track features a midtempo trap beat.
 Lil Tjay reflects on his rise to fame, and its impact on his relationships with people he made prior to his success.

 In an interview with Complex, Tjay stated that the song "is just me talking about my feelings toward snitches and rats"; in the chorus, he sings about how betrayal has hardened him, with lyrics such as "Used to fuck with you, now I'm wishing that a bus hit you."